ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--name`
-:   The name of DNS record for the range application.
+:   The name of the DNS record for the range application.

 `--edge-port`
 :   Port configuration at CIS's edge.
 The default value is `22`.